act-rules/act-rules.github.io/pages/design/process.md

 ### Instructions for this stage

 #### Rule author's job for this stage:
-- Send email out to all of ACT Rules Community Group that rule is in Final Call for the next 2 weeks.
+- Send email out to all of ACT Rules Community Group that rule is in "Final call" for the next 2 weeks.
-- ...
-(TBD)
+- Follow up on feedback during the Final Call, and handle requested changes, evaluating whether they are of a type that MUST spawn a new "Final call":
+   - For changes that *does not* require a "Final call" (see above): Implement changes as soon as possible, and dismiss outdated reviews (to let all reviewers know that the pull request is review ready), and request a new review from that person.
+   - For changes that *does* require a new "Final call": Evaluate whether "Final call" should be allowed to run out before changes are made, or if changes should be made right away, but with a note that a new "Final call" will be required.

 #### Reviewer's job for this stage:
 - Thorough reviews, take time to dive into the rule.